r-mc2/verum-archives/Campaigns/One-Shots & Side Campaigns/03 - The Red Star of Annareth/Session 01.md

 Moe & Belanovan make their way up the tower and come across a room with tapestries and a curious mosaic on the floor.

 > **Arcadum**: The mosaic here represents a woman's face, one that you recognize.
-It seems to be the visage of the Astral Traveler.<br>
+It seems to be the visage of the Astral Traveller.<br>
 On the walls there are several tapestries, and you see that there are six of them.

 ### Tapestries